 We give embodied agents a moment to think.
-Instead of committing to the first action a multimodal LLM produces, we draw a handful of candidates and let a small, specifically trained verifier pick the most reliable one.
+At inference time, instead of committing to the first action a multimodal LLM produces, we draw a handful of candidates and let a small, specifically trained verifier pick the most reliable one.
 The result: consistent gains on out-of-distribution embodied tasks (up to +36% relative on the hardest multi-object scenarios), with no change to the underlying policy.

 Multimodal LLMs make surprisingly capable embodied agents: hand them an instruction like “bring me a banana” and they will navigate the kitchen and pick the right thing.
 But the moment the world tilts, performance falls off a cliff.
 A paraphrased instruction (“a yellow curved fruit”), an extra object, or a longer chain of subtasks is enough.